squirrels-nest/squirrels-docs/docs/how-to/custom-fields.md

 1. Add the custom field "date_modifier" to each parameter option in `parameters.py`.
 Can be specified as arbitrary keyword arguments or using the `custom_fields` argument.
 2. Access the custom "date_modifier" at runtime for the selected option, and use it to transform some date string.

-More details on squirrel's date modifiers can be found in the [Modifying Dates Using Squirrel's dateutils](../topics/modify-dates.md) topic guide.
+More details on squirrel's date modifiers can be found in the how-to guide for [Modify Dates Using Squirrel's dateutils](../how-to/modify-dates.md).

 Custom fields can also come from lookup tables as "custom columns" when using the `custom_cols` argument in the constructor of `SelectionDataSource` for a `DataSourceParameter`.